Herbs used to seasonings not only enhance the flavor of homemade dog food or dog treats, they provide nutrients valuable to a dog's health.

 Ginger should use sparingly as it can cause stomach upset, especially on an empty stomach.

-This herb aids in nausea, gas, motion sickness, heart problems, and joint inflammation for an arthritic dog.
+This herb aids in nausea, gas, motion sickness, heart problems, and joint inflammation of an arthritic dog.
 It’s good for reducing a fever and can protect against viruses.
 It can decrease blood sugar levels and help to absorb medication.

-Foremost you will only want to use decaffeinated green tea.
+Foremost, you will only want to use decaffeinated green tea.

 Green tea is a powerful anti-oxidant that helps reduce heart disease.
 It can help aid in cancers like skin, lung, colon, breast and esophageal cancer.

 A nutritional powerhouse that has Vitamins A, C, E, K and folate, iodine, calcium, phosphorous, potassium, zinc, copper and manganese.